We are closer to the morning-after pill for sexually transmitted diseases.

 The overall resistance rate of gonorrhoea at the time of the French study was 56 per cent.
 In the United States, doxycycline isn’t the preferred drug for gonorrhoea, resulting in a 20% resistance rate.
 This suggests why doxyPep performed better in the US study.
 However, concerns arise about potential increased drug resistance with widespread use.

-Some tests suggest that the drug may affect other bacteria in the body, but the results are contradictory.
+Some results suggest that the drug may affect other bacteria in the body, but the results are contradictory.
 After taking doxyPep, participants had 40% fewer staph bacteria than non-users, but staph still present showed “slightly more resistance.”

 The study didn’t last long enough.